TeraProxy/Vanguardian/README.md

 ##### :heavy_exclamation_mark: Elin Gunner Patch Info :heavy_exclamation_mark:
-This module should be working with the latest https://github.com/TeraProxy/tera-data.
+This module should be working with the latest https://github.com/meishuu/tera-data.
-Please note that I did not test the opcodes for a long time yet but I'm quite positive they are correct.
-If you do not mind helping me test, feel free to use my tera-data fork.
+Please always keep your tera-data up-to-date.

 # Vanguardian
 A tera-proxy module that automatically finishes Vanguard Initiative quests on completion.